All the Right Type: Tips on Typography, and Choosing Fonts for Your Web Design

 For fashion-forward, chic websites, GT Walsheim brings that uptown funk to your brand.

 Introduced to font families across the web in 2011, GT Walsheim has become a staple on many art and music websites.
-While it’s trendy and modern, it’s classy and professional, too, thanks to those 1930’s inspirations from designer Noel Leu.
+While it’s trendy and modern, its classy and professional, thanks to its 1930s inspirations from designer Noel Leu.

 If it ain’t broke, don’t fix it.